mitalistack/Resume-Analyzer/README.md

 ### 1. Overview

-Is section me project ka short introduction diya jata hai.
+This section provides a brief introduction to the project.
-Yahan explain hota hai ki project kya karta hai aur iska main purpose kya hai.
+It explains what the project does and its main purpose.

 👉 Example:
-Ye Resume Analyzer web app users ko unka resume upload karne, ATS score check karne aur improvements suggest karne me help karta hai.
+This Resume Analyzer web application helps users upload their resume, calculate ATS score, and receive improvement suggestions to enhance their chances of getting hired.

 ### 2. Features

-Is section me project ke main functionalities list ki jati hain.
+This section lists the main functionalities of the project.

 👉 Example features:

 - Resume upload and parsing
 - ATS score calculation
-- Keyword matching with job description
+- Keyword matching with job descriptions
 - Resume improvement suggestions
 - Writing quality analysis

 ### 3. Tech Stack

-Isme project me use hone wali technologies mention hoti hain.
+This section highlights the technologies used in the project.

 👉 Example:

 - Frontend: React.js
 - Backend: Node.js / Express
 - Styling: Tailwind CSS
-- Others: Framer Motion, REST APIs
+- Libraries: Framer Motion, REST APIs

 ### 4. System Architecture

-Is section me system ka structure explain hota hai ki data ka flow kaise hota hai.
+This section explains the overall structure and data flow of the system.

 👉 Example:

-- User resume upload karta hai
+- User uploads a resume
-- Backend resume parse karta hai
+- Backend processes and parses the resume
-- Analysis modules run hote hain
+- Analysis modules evaluate the content
-- Results frontend pe show hote hain
+- Results are sent to the frontend for display

 ### 5. How It Works

-Yahan step-by-step working explain hoti hai.
+This section describes the step-by-step working of the system.

 👉 Example:

-- User uploads resume
+- User uploads a resume
-- System text extract karta hai
+- System extracts text from the file
-- Job description match hoti hai
+- Job description is matched with resume content
-- ATS score generate hota hai
+- ATS score is calculated
-- Suggestions show hoti hain
+- Suggestions and improvements are displayed

 ### 6. ATS Scoring Logic

-Is section me explain hota hai score kaise calculate hota hai.
+This section explains how the ATS score is calculated.

 👉 Example:

-- Keywords match percentage
+- Keyword matching percentage
-- Action verbs usage
+- Use of action verbs
 - Formatting quality
-- Missing sections detection
+- Presence of important sections (skills, experience, etc.)
-- Final weighted score (0–100)
+- Final weighted score out of 100

 ### 7. Key Modules

-Project ke important parts explain kiye jate hain.
+This section describes the main components of the project.

 👉 Example: